Middlebury has one of the oldest, largest, most well-established mid-year enrollment programs in the country. And we love our Febs!

 Q Does indicating a preference for February increase the likelihood of admission?

 No. The Admissions committee strives for consistency in its assessment standards and a student’s preference is simply another piece of information for use by the Admissions staff.

 Q Is being admitted as a Feb like being on the waiting list?

 No. Febs receive full admission at the time of their notification.
 They simply begin their Middlebury experience in February rather than September.

-As February first-years, students enter in February and leave four years later in February -- in their caps and gowns but also on skis, snowboards, or snowshoes at Middlebury's own ski area, the Snow Bowl!
+As February first-years, students enter in February and leave four years later in February—in their caps and gowns but also on skis, snowboards, or snowshoes at Middlebury’s own ski area, the Snow Bowl!
 The February celebration is a hallmark of a Middlebury winter.
 February seniors and their families enjoy a full weekend of festivities on campus and at the Middlebury College Snow Bowl.
-February admission does not imply that students will graduate in three and a half years.
-Any student (September or Feb) may choose to use AP credits, or other transferable credit, to accelerate his course of study, but that's not the intention of the Feb admission program.
+February admission does not imply that students will graduate in three-and-a-half years.
+Any student (September or Feb) may choose to use AP credits, or other transferable credit, to accelerate their course of study, but that’s not the intention of the Feb admission program.